unnsse/unnsse.io/content/posts/typelevel_weather_10032024.md

 This was a good learning experience how Scala's Typelevel stack can be used to create an HTTP API which sends requests to external data sources, parses JSON, and returns asynchronous responses.
-Also, it demonstrates how to test Typelevel code using the `scalatest` library
+Also, it demonstrates how to test Typelevel code using the `scalatest` library.

 Future design considerations: